 If Roti Babi doesn’t sound appealing (why wouldn’t it, I wonder!), visit Jalan Alor in the early morning on weekends.
 There is a pop-up stall there famous for its nasi padang, rice and an assortment of delicious curries and vegetables served on a traditional pandan leaf.
 It is a little tent opened by the road near a KFC and is takeaway only.

 If brunch and really good cappuccinos are your thing, head down to Bangsar for cafés like Antipodean, Yeast or Wondermama.

 Visit Batu Caves

 This impressively popular Hindu temple dedicated to him is accessible by walking up 272 steps.
-These caves feature limestone that are approximately 400 million years old.
-There are 3 main caves, a few smaller ones, and a two-kilometer network of untouched caverns that form the Dark Caves.
-For preservation, access here is only through the Malaysian Nature Society.
+These caves feature limestone that is approximately 400 million years old.
+There are three main caves, a few smaller ones, and a two-kilometer network of untouched caverns that form the Dark Caves.
+For preservation purposes, access here is only through the Malaysian Nature Society.
 Total time: 2-3 hours

-Afternoon at Little India and/or Chinatown
+Spend your afternoon in Little India and/or Chinatown

 Visit Petronas Twin Towers

 Take an obligatory shot of the 88-story high Petronas Twin Towers, an iconic landmark and the most famous of all places to visit in Kuala Lumpur.
 If you want the view of the city from above, the tour takes you through the building’s history from idea to completion to its 86th floor for a breathtaking view.
 Total time: 1-2 hours

 Shop the city’s main shopping malls near the Twin Towers as they are all linked closely to each other in the Bukit Bintang area, THE place to visit for shopping, food and drink.
 Pavilion is one of the hippest malls with plenty of international brand names as well as an al fresco area filled with bars and restaurants.
 Total time: 2-3 hours